The role of a councillor

 • Complete a nomination paper.
 Get your nomination papers from the electoral commission website, by emailing the Electoral Services Team or calling 01925 442184

-• Get ten signatures from people who are registered to vote in the ward where you want to stand, including a proposer and seconder.
+• Get two signatures (proposer and seconder) from people who are registered to vote in the ward where you want to stand for election.

 Party candidates